kudirat/Guess-The-Number/README.md

 I included a Service layer to manage the game rules, such as generating initial answers for a game and calculating the results of a guess.

-All of my public DAO interface methods have been tested thoroughly.
+I have also written tests for my public DAO interface methods.